-NOTE: This device is available separately from 4D Systems.
-Please refer to the product pages for more information.
+NOTE: These devices are available separately from 4D Systems.
+Please refer to the product pages for more information..

-1.3 Media Storage
+1.3 microSD Card

 Workshop4 has built-in widgets that can be used to design your display UI.
-Most of these widgets are required to be stored in storage device, such as a microSD Card or an external flash, along with the other graphic files during the compilation step.
+In order to use these widgets, they should be saved first into the microSD Card along with the other graphic files during the compilation step.